quarkly/elements/docs/text.md

 # Text

-The Text element is a wrapper that will apply typography styles to the text inside.
-Basically, it is a tag `p`.
+The Text element is a wrapper that applies typography styles to the text inside it.
+Basically, it is rendered (on the page) as `p` tag.

 <img alt="text" src="src/text.png" width="800px">